-This article will discuss the topic in more depth and how you can actually integrate IDX into WIX.
+This article will discuss the topic in more depth and how you can integrate IDX into WIX.

 What is Wix?

-Users can create mobile-friendly HTML5 websites by using drag and drop features.
+Users can create mobile-friendly HTML5 websites by using drag-and-drop features.

-Additionally, users can also integrate and/or add eCommerce, online marketing, contact form, email marketing, community forums, and social media functionality.
+Users can also integrate and/or add eCommerce, online marketing, contact form, email marketing, community forums, and social media functionality.

-When it comes to the website builder functionality, you can use different customizable website templates.
+Regarding the website builder functionality, you can use different customizable website templates.

 As a result, the variety of apps available to integrate into websites is steadily increasing.